awsdocs/aws-doc-sdk-examples/python/example_code/iam/iam_basics/README.md

-# AWS Identity and Access Management (IAM) getting started examples
+# AWS IAM getting started examples

 ## Purpose

-Shows how to use the AWS SDK for Python (Boto3) to manage IAM resources.
+Shows how to use the AWS SDK for Python (Boto3) to manage AWS Identity and Access Management (IAM) resources.
 Learn to accomplish the following tasks:

 * Create and manage IAM user access keys.
 * Manage the alias of an account.